Subspace Optimization for Large Language Models with Convergence Guarantees: Preliminaries and assumptions

 where $\nabla_{\ell}$ computes the gradient with respective to the $\ell$-th weight matrix $\mX_{\ell}$, superscript $(t)$ denotes the variable in the $t$-th iteration, and $\rho_{\ell}^{(t)}$ is an entry-wise stateful gradient operator, such as Adam or Momentum SGD (MSGD).
 Specifically, using MSGD leads to the following $\rho_{\ell}^{(t)}(\cdot)$:

-where $\eta$ is the learning rate, $\beta_1 \in (0,1]$ is the momentum coefficient, and $\mM_{\ell}^{(t)}$ is the momentum retained in the optimizer state.
-In full-parameter pre-training or fine-tuning of LLMs, the memory requirements for storing momentum in MSGD and the additional variance state in Adam are highly demanding.
-According to \citet{zhao2024galore}, pretraining a LLaMA 7B model with a single batch size requires 58 GB of memory, with 42 GB allocated to Adam optimizer states and weight gradients.
+where $\eta$ is the learning rate, $\beta_1 \in (0,1]$ is the momentum coefficient, and $\mM_{\ell}^{(t)}$ is the {momentum state}.
+In full-parameter LLMs pre-training/fine-tuning, the memory requirements for storing momentum in MSGD and the additional variance state in Adam are highly demanding.
+According to \citet{zhao2024galore}, pre-training LLaMA 7B with a single batch size requires 58 GB of memory, with 42 GB allocated to Adam optimizer states and weight gradients.